RealMackay/Huffman-Encoder/README.md

 # Huffman-Encoder
 Note: This is a rough draft.
+Completed as a learning exercise.

 Description: Given a string as input -> huffman encoded string will be generated as output.